MoSafi2/BlazeSeq/README.md

 Benchmark numbers are approximate and depend on hardware, disk, and Mojo version.
 They serve as internal targets and regression checks.
 Scripts and datasets are in the repo; current Mojo is 0.26.x (see `pixi.toml`).

-### Setup

-Benchmarks were run on a machine with an Intel Core i7-13700K, 32 GB DDR5, 2 TB Samsung 980 Pro NVMe, Ubuntu 22.04.
-Scripts were built with `mojo build` and run with `hyperfine "<binary> /path/to/file.fastq" --warmup 2`.

 ### Datasets

 - [Raposa (2020)](https://zenodo.org/records/3736457/files/9_Swamp_S2B_rbcLa_2019_minq7.fastq?download=1) (40K reads)